luphord/awesome-stars/README.md

 ## TypeScript

+- [grist-core](https://github.com/gristlabs/grist-core) - Grist is the evolution of spreadsheets.
 - [tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age
 - [appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.
 - [etesync-web](https://github.com/etesync/etesync-web) - An EteSync web client